Beyond the Time Barrier: Production

 Producer Robert Clarke was exhausted from directing and acting in his production, The Hideous Sun Demon, and sought a director for this film.
 He had previously worked with Edgar G. Ulmer on The Man from Planet X and respected him.
 Clarke's funds originated in Texas, and the backers stipulated that the film be shot there, where motion picture unions had no influence.
 Clarke filmed in the Texas Centennial Exhibition Fair Park buildings.
-He secured cooperation from the US Air Force and Texas Air National Guard allowing him to film at Fort Worth's Carswell Air Force Base and the abandoned Marine Corps Air Station Eagle Mountain Lake.
-He obtained and used film footage of an F-102 Delta Dagger standing in for the test plane.
+He secured cooperation from the United States Air Force and Texas Air National Guard, allowing him to film at Fort Worth's Carswell Air Force Base and the abandoned Marine Corps Air Station Eagle Mountain Lake.
+He obtained and used film footage of a Convair F-102 Delta Dagger standing in for the fictional "X-80" test plane.
 The film's action sequences used Air Force weapons, M1 carbines and M1911A1 pistols, with the actors taking care not to fire the weapons directly at one another.
 The film's working title was The Last Barrier.

 Production designer Ernst Fegté employed a triangular motif for the futuristic sets that were filmed in the vacant showground buildings.
 Surplus parachutes were hung in the background to muffle echoes.

 Clarke chose Darlene Tompkins over several contenders for the mute and psychic Trirene, including Yvette Mimieux (who appeared in The Time Machine) and Leslie Parrish.
 Ulmer selected his daughter Arianne for the role of Captain Alicia Markova, whose name came from the ballerina of the same name.
 Ulmer choreographed the daughter's movements similar to a ballet dance as she loosened her flight suit.

-When giving her speech inciting the mutants to revolt in a Soviet uprising, Arianne deliberately used voice inflections similar to Laurence Olivier reciting the St. Crispin's Day Speech from Henry V. American International Pictures (AIP) added footage to the mutant uprising sequence from their film Journey to the Lost City.
+When giving her speech inciting the mutants to revolt, Arianne deliberately used voice inflections similar to Laurence Olivier reciting the St. Crispin's Day Speech from Henry V. American International Pictures (AIP) added footage for the mutant uprising sequence from their film Journey to the Lost City.
 One mutant was played by the screenwriter Arthur C. Pierce.
 Pierce was involved in the production and worked as an assistant editor.